Solly21/Solly21/README.md

 Solly21/Solly21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+im intersting in programming
+im currently learning how to code